hoangsvit/eplus.dev/cm7fz3ztk000009jjf6vk1vzy.md

     --remote-mvn-repo=MAVEN-CENTRAL
 ```

-2. In the Cloud console go to **Artifact Registry &gt; Repositories**.
+2. In the Cloud console go to **Artifact Registry > Repositories**.
 Click into `maven-central-cache` and notice it's been created and is currently empty.

 Click *Check my progress* to verify the objective.